adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ```
 TODO:

+- VPC: update config, controller node can't hit the internet
+- - subnet route table: create one so private and public subnet can talk to eachother
 - PACKER: var for packer owner / aws cli to script for centos AMI.
 Get the owner string for var definition, subscribe, etc
-- extra steps in the lab, finish watching 3.1 and update packer script calls
+- - README in packer directory
-- tags
+- tags in general

 ### INPUTS
 Due to the nature of the lab, there won't be too many inputs for you to provide.
 I've included a `tfvars` file that allows you to change the region, in case there is an AWS outage preventing you from using the lab.
 All the other variables in `variables.tf` should remain the same as the are spec'd per the lab instructor for lab parity.